jeffbski/redux-logic/README.md

   latest: true, // only take latest

   processOptions: {
+    // optional since the default is true when dispatch is omitted from
+    // the process fn signature
     dispatchReturn: true, // use returned/resolved value(s) for dispatching
     // provide action types or action creator functions to be used
     // with the resolved/rejected values from promise/observable returned